betajs/betajs.github.io/README.md

-### betajs-dynamics 0.0.1
+### betajs-dynamics 0.0.9

-BetaJS-Dynamics is a dynamic dom templating engine.
+BetaJS-Dynamics is a dynamic DOM templating engine.

 #### Status